 Justification of producer treatment is not an onerous burden to place on packers and processors.
 Any enterprise that is operating honestly should be maintaining records of why and how business decisions are made.
 There is a need for explanations of the reasoning behind the treatment that packers, swine contractors or live poultry dealers afford to producers.
 Unfounded and arbitrary punishments meted out to farmers, ranchers and growers have reportedly resulted from simple expressions of free speech, including sharing contract terms with other producers or speaking out about market abuses by packers.
 The proposed rule clearly defines and prohibits volume-based price discrimination.
-Rewarding high-volume producers - or punishing lower-volume producers - drives smaller-scale producers out of business in the effort to concentrate producers, and the proposed rule addresses this concern by prohibiting such action unless it is based on legitimate differences such as quality or timeliness.
+Rewarding high-volume producers - or punishing lower-volume producers - drives smaller-scale producers out of business in the effort to concentrate production.
+Packers and processors should not be able to wield this amount of power over producers, and the proposed rule addresses this concern by prohibiting such action unless it is based on legitimate differences such as quality or timeliness.